International Defence Conference 2025 Set To Attract Global Experts And Industry Leaders

 Date

-(MENAFN- Dubai PR Network) Abu Dhabi, 17 January 2025: Under the patronage of His Highness sheikh Mohamed bin Zayed Al Nahyan, President of the UAE and Supreme Commander of the UAE Armed Forces, the International Defence conference (IDC) 2025 is set to gather global defence and security leaders, experts and companies to address the sector's most pressing challenges and opportunities.
+(MENAFN- Mid-East Info) The International Defence conference (IDC) 2025, the accompanying conference to the International Defence exhibition (IDEX) and the Naval Defence & Maritime Security Exhibition (NAVDEX), which is held under the patronage of His Highness sheikh Mohamed bin Zayed Al Nahyan, President of the UAE and Supreme Commander of the UAE Armed Forces, is set to gather global defence and security leaders, experts and companies to address the sector's most pressing challenges and opportunities.

 IDC has a long-standing history of success, solidifying its reputation as one of the premier global forums for defence and security dialogue.
 Past editions of IDC have been instrumental in fostering international collaboration within defence communities, showcasing cutting-edge innovations and providing insights into the future of defence.
 Its legacy of impactful discussions and high-profile participation reflects the UAE's unwavering commitment to driving progress and establishing meaningful partnerships in the global defence community.